DavidAPears/The-Library-Ruby--Solo-Project-/library/rental.md

 DONE - store managers should be able to assign stock items to customers.
 DONE - Store managers should be able to create new stock items.
 DONE - Store managers should be able to delete existing stock items.
+DONE - Store managers should be able to remove customers.
+[Customers can be DEACTIVATED, don't want delete!]

 INCOMPLETE TASKS:
-NOT DONE - Store managers should be able to remove customers.   *** NOT QUITE CAN ONLY REMOVE NEW CUSTOMERS!! *** NOT DONE - Store managers should be able to remove customers.
 NOT DONE - Store managers should be able to check rentals back into available stock.
 NOT DONE - Create a filter dependant on product attributes (eg cars: hatchback/SUV/estate)